gridsome/gridsome.org/blog/2018-09-14-say-hello-to-gridsome/index.md

 We're currently just two brothers working on this, so any contribution is very welcome.
 We're passionate about building a faster web and make website building fun again.

-You can also support us by giving [a star on GitHub](https://github.com/gridsome/gridsome/stargazers) and spread the word :)
+You can also support us by giving [a GitHub star ★](https://github.com/gridsome/gridsome/stargazers) and spread the word :)